 Eligibility for most federal and state student aid is based on financial need and on several other factors.
 Each program has its own, more specific, eligibility requirements.

-The following are the most basic eligibility requirements to receive federal and state financial assistance:
+The following are the most basic eligibility (General Title IV Eligibility) requirements to receive federal and state financial aid:

 - You must be a U.S. citizen or an eligible noncitizen.

 - You must have a valid Social Security number and your name on the FAFSA must exactly match the name on your Social Security Card.

 - You must register (if you haven't already) with the Selective Service, if you're a male between the ages of 18 and 25.